 - USA Climbing Competition Officials (Officials) are appointed to fulfill competition management duties to oversee the fair and impartial implementation of the competition rules outlined in this Rulebook.
 For the purposes of this Rulebook, the term Official shall include any individual appointed by USA Climbing to coordinate competition organization or execution and any individual with discretion to make field-of-play decisions (Rule 1.10.5).
 USA Climbing may formally appoint primary Officials to each USA Climbing Sanctioned Event, whose roles and responsibilities are outlined below.
 The primary Officials may appoint or assign secondary Officials to assist in fulfilling their duties. - 1.8.2 All USA Climbing Competition Officials shall exhibit respectful and appropriate behavior to all other Officials, competitors, coaches, staff, volunteers and host facility personnel. - 1.8.3 USA Climbing, with the assistance of its staff, Committees, and Working Groups, may develop and maintain Certification and/or endorsement programs for individuals who serve as Competition Officials at USA Climbing competitions. - a) USA Climbing has developed a training, evaluation, and certification system that provides for Certified Judge levels, such as: USAC Jury President (Level 6); USAC National Judge (Level 5); USAC Regional-Divisional Judge (Level 4); and Level 1 through Level 3 Certified Judges, in each of Lead/Top Rope and Bouldering endorsements. - b) USA Climbing has developed a training, evaluation, and certification system that provides Routesetter Certification Levels (e.g., Level 1 through Level 5), with appropriate Lead/Top Rope and Bouldering endorsements. - c) USA Climbing may develop a competition belaying process that includes training, supervision, and evaluation along with a competition belaying endorsement system that provides for multiple levels of competition belaying endorsement. - 1.8.4 An individual may serve as more than one Official at any given Competition. - 1.8.5 As appropriate, each competition in USA Climbing Sanctioned Event shall have the following Competition Officials: - a) Event Organizer. - The Event Organizer is responsible for all USA Climbing-related organizational matters during the running of the competition.
 They have the authority to oversee that the facilities are in accordance with USA Climbing rules and regulations.
-In the absence of the Jury President and before the Jury President's arrival at a competition, the Event Organizer acts on the Jury President's behalf in respect of the organization of the competition within the Competition Area. - ii) At a National Championship, the Event Organizer is comprised of the USA Climbing staff working in conjunction with the host facility staff. - iii) At a Divisional Championship, the Event Organizer shall be the Divisional Coordinator working in conjunction with the host facility staff.
-In the absence of a Divisional Coordinator, one or more of the Regional Coordinators from the included Regions shall be the Event Organizers, working in conjunction with the host facility staff. - iv) At a Regional Championship and at Qualification competitions, the Event Organizer is comprised of the Regional Coordinator working in conjunction with the host facility staff.
+In the absence of the Jury President and before the Jury President's arrival at a competition, the Event Organizer acts on the Jury President's behalf in respect of the organization of the competition within the Competition Area. - ii) At a National Championship, the Event Organizer is comprised of the USA Climbing staff working in conjunction with the host facility staff. - iii) At a Divisional Championship and at a Collegiate Qualification competition, the Event Organizer shall be the Divisional Coordinator working in conjunction with the host facility staff.
+In the absence of a Divisional Coordinator for a Youth competition, one or more of the Regional Coordinators from the included Regions shall be the Event Organizers, and for a Collegiate competition, one or more of the Divisional Student Representatives, working in conjunction with the host facility staff. - iv) At a Regional Championship and at a Youth Qualification competition, the Event Organizer is comprised of one or more of the Regional Coordinators working in conjunction with the host facility staff. - b) Jury President